 The already dire nutrition situation among Sudanese children is deteriorating further.
 Four out of the eight SMART surveys conducted between December 2023 and March 2024 indicated a worsening nutrition situation compared to survey results from the previous five years.
 In Blue Nile (Baw and Geisan localities) and Kassala (Telkok locality) acute malnutrition prevalence has either doubled or tripled.
-The prevalence of acute malnutrition in Central Darfur (Zalingei locality), where the survey was conducted in March 2024, has been estimated at 15.6%, which is above World Health Organization (WHO) emergency thresholds.
+The prevalence of acute malnutrition in Central Darfur (Zalingei locality), where the survey was conducted in March 2024, has been estimated at 15.6 per cent, which is above World Health Organization (WHO) emergency thresholds.

-Severe Acute Malnutrition (SAM) prevalence in these states remains alarmingly high.
-Localized programme screenings show very high prevalence, with up to 50% of children is some areas found to be acutely malnourished (UNICEF- IPC alert).
 The Nutrition cluster has prioritized localities for famine prevention based on the results of the recent assessments, previously available information, food security, and IDP displacement.
 Priority one localities are characterized with very high prevalence of acute malnutrition and food insecurity (IPC 4) or where food security is projected to deteriorate from IPC 3 to IPC 4.

-III.
-Coordination and Geographic Approch
+Coordination and Geographic Approach